Skip To Main Content

 Intrauterine fetal deathe

-The developmental risk associated with the use of Ocrevus in pregnant women has not been determined.14 Please consult the Ocrevus Prescribing Information
+The developmental risk associated with the use of Ocrevus in pregnant women has not been determined.
+Women of childbearing potential should use effective contraception while receiving Ocrevus and for 6 months after the last infusion of Ocrevus.14 Please consult the Ocrevus Prescribing Information and the Ocrevus Zunovo Prescribing Information.

 1. The dash indicates that no cases were reported.